byu-oit/devops-tooling-docs/docs/content/_terraform/modules.md

 [https://github.com/byu-oit/terraform-aws-sns-slack-lambda/](https://github.com/byu-oit/terraform-aws-sns-slack-lambda/)

-Terraform module to forward CloudWatch log group events to Humio.
+Terraform module to create a Lambda that can transform SNS notifications and send them to Slack.

 ## Create a module